Rankings and market shares of Top Tier-1 ADAS Suppliers in 2015-17 & forecast 2020

 - Bosch’s key figures on revenues, sales and production of ADAS sensors

-- Continental’s key figures on revenues, sales and production of ADAS sensors
+- Continental’s key ADAS figures: revenues, sensor sales and production

 - Continental’s ADAS portfolio: components and features

 - Continental’s competitive position in ADAS